mr3m/kanedama/datascience/README.md

 - The `transactions.csv` contains a set of transactions with an amount (in EUR) and the date of the day they were added.
 - The `accounts.csv` contains a list of balances for the accounts that the transactions pertain to.
 - The `users.csv` contains a list of the account owners with the date of the last update of their financial data.
 Note that the balance provided for each account is the balance at the update date of the user the account belongs to.

+> **Tip 3.** The available transaction history on each account is defined as the time elapsed since the oldest transaction on this account and the **update date** of the account, not the date of the latest transaction on the account.
+If the date of the latest transaction on the account is older than the update date, that simply means that no transactions were recorded on the account in this time period.

+> **Tip 4.** Some users may have several accounts.
+While the update date is the same for all the different accounts of a given user, the length of the available transaction history is not necessarily the same.

 # FastAPI 101